GameOver94/Presentation-Clicker/README.md

 Presentation Clicker is designed to make remote presentation control seamless, secure, and intuitive.
 It is especially useful for online conferences, meetings, and town halls where multiple presenters need to control a centrally hosted presentation.
 With this tool, presenters can advance their own slides without needing to ask someone else to do it — eliminating the need for the "Next slide, please."
 The system ensures ease of use for all participants.

+## What's New in v0.3.0

+Version 0.3.0 introduces a major code refactoring with a simplified, flat folder structure across all modules.
+This update improves:

+- **Developer Experience:** Easier navigation and simplified imports
+- **Code Maintainability:** Consistent structure across client, server, and common modules
+- **Build Process:** Streamlined build scripts and configuration files
+- **Project Organization:** All module files are now at the root level of each package

+The functionality remains the same, but the codebase is now cleaner and more maintainable for future development.

 ## Components

 ### Listener (Server)